 DSLRs additionally use this secondary sensor for exposure controls.
 The 720nm filter usually requires an exposure consistent with visible light and provides properly exposed images.
 Sometimes, particularly with other filters, the visible and infrared light in a scene differs, so exposure compensation is necessary.

 Another issue with DSLRs and infrared photography is the inability to use the viewfinder when using an opaque filter on the lens.
-Not only does this prevent the use of the viewfinder, but it also causes problems with auto exposure and autofocus, which all utilize visible light.
+Not only does this prevent the use of the viewfinder, but it also causes problems with auto exposure and autofocus, which both utilize visible light.

 However, all these problems can be avoided if the DSLR has a live view function.
 When using live view, the camera uses the imaging sensor for autofocus, exposure, and preview, resulting in flawless infrared performance.